AlttiRi/twitter-click-and-save/README.md

 The userscript transforms redirect links to the original links.

 While [Twitter says that it's used for protection](https://developer.twitter.com/en/docs/tco), but it's mostly used for the analytic purpose.

-With the direct link you immitiatly see where it to goes (in the browser bottom corner), also you can copy exactly it with a context menu.
+With the direct link you immediately see where it to goes (in the browser bottom corner), also you can copy exactly it with a context menu.

-In addtional to it the userscript enables highlight of `:visited` links with `darkorange` color.
+In additional to it the userscript enables highlight of `:visited` links with `darkorange` color.
 So you can see did you visit the link before or not.
 (Note: it's based on the browser history which keeps visits within 3 months).

 The more useful feature is that it also adds to `t.co` links in the title the original links.

 For example, the default title:

 `Username on Twitter: "A test tweet. https://t.co/0MLMmDhZRx" / Twitter`

 transforms to